The Super Nintendo Entertainment

 with 6 buttons compared to the 3 on a standard MegaDrive controller.

-Loads of third party snes controllers were made which added auto-fire
+Loads of third party SNES controllers were made which added auto-fire

 etc.